-In addition the courses listed below, Pacific McGeorge offers several Latin-America focused comparative and international courses as part of its bilingual Summer Program in Guatemala.
+In addition the courses listed below, McGeorge offers several Latin-America focused comparative and international courses as part of its bilingual Summer Program in Guatemala.

 This course covers legal issues and policies pertaining to non-U.S. citizens of the United States, including the regulation of their admission into and removal from the United States, and, as to some, their naturalization as U.S. citizens within the border, particularly of undocumented immigrants.